Freely-Given-org/OpenEnglishTranslation--OET/translatedTexts/ReadersVersion/README.md

 ## Terms to make consistent

+- Check consistency of keyterms, e.g., how is ‘son of God’, ‘holy spirit’, ‘kingdom of the heavens’ translated everywhere?
+- David's town / city of David
 - 'c/k' names like 'Yacob'
 - 'b/v' names like 'Yakov'
 - 'ai/ay' names like 'Yeshai'